1. Advanced Short Range Air to Air Missile (ASRAAM)

 As 2013 came to an end, the Surface Attack Project Team presented a Review Note to the Investment Approvals Committee seeking approval for an increase in the cost and time of the project’s Assessment Phase, after further clarification work in 2014, this was approved in February 2015.

 This Assessment Phase extension effectively signalled the MoD’s choice between it and the SDB-II.
-The MoD confirmed that SDB-II did not meet a number of Key User Requirements but Main Gate would be deferred until 2018, by which time the extended Assessment Phase should have concluded.
+The MoD confirmed that SDB-II did not meet a number of Key User Requirements, but Main Gate would be deferred until 2018, by which time the extended Assessment Phase should have concluded.

-In December 2015, as a follow-up to the 2010 Lancaster House agreements, France and the UK jointly signed contracts for the development of the Sea Venom missile that will replace Sea Skua in both nations’ armouries.
+In December 2015, as a follow-up to the 2010 Lancaster House agreements, France, and the UK jointly signed contracts for the development of the Sea Venom missile that will replace Sea Skua in both nations’ armouries.
 Of more interest was confirmation that work would continue with the creation of a number of ‘Centres of Excellence.

 • France; weapon controllers and test equipment

-• UK; datalinks and actuators
+• UK; data links and actuators

 These four would be followed by locations for complex warheads, guidance and navigation systems, algorithms and software.